 The CCLD Share Fair took place on Saturday, April 21, 2018 in Louisville.
 213 teachers from across the state who participated in KRP and ALP presented roundtable sessions about the focus of the Literacy Action Plans they developed and implemented in their classrooms.
 This year they were joined by 252 Read to Achieve +1 teachers who participated in KRP4RTA literacy training as a requirement of the RTA grant their schools received.
 The guest speaker at the Share Fair luncheon was Laura Robb, nationally renowned author, teacher, coach, and speaker.

-Although the precise structure of the KRP process will vary slightly between the 8 state university service regions, it typically involves a full-day, two-week intensive summer institute to provide teachers with evidence-based best practices, quality tools and materials, and instructional problem solving skills.
-During the institute teachers work together to design classroom implementations for their students’ most pressing literacy needs.
+Although the precise structure of the KRP process will vary slightly between the eight state university service regions, it typically involves a full-day, two-week summer intensive to provide teachers with evidence-based best practices, quality tools and materials, and instructional problem solving skills.
+During the intensive, teachers work together to design classroom implementations for their students’ most pressing literacy needs.
 They utilize these implementations (lesson unit plans, formative assessment designs, skill development materials, etc.) in their classrooms throughout the following academic year, with faculty observation and peer support to guide teachers through implementation and assessment.
-The yearlong study culminates with a presentation of teachers’ results and planned next steps at a statewide Share Fair.
+The yearlong study culminates with a presentation of teachers’ results and planned next steps at a statewide Spring Share Fair.

-KRP has been immensely popular and demonstrably successful at improving students’ literacy achievement.
-For that reason, the Kentucky Department of Education (KDE) has chosen to include KRP initiative to fulfill the requirement for the literacy training for the Read to Achieve (RTA) +1 classroom teachers.
+KRP has been immensely popular and demonstrably successful at improving students’ literacy achievement (visit the KRP webpage at www.kentuckyliteracy.org for research reports on KRP’s impact).
+For that reason, the Kentucky Department of Education has chosen to include KRP training to fulfil the requirement for the literacy training for the Read to Achieve (RTA) +1 classroom teachers.

-CCLD is able to provide more information about the value and impact of KRP to interested teachers and principals.
-For more info, please see the FAQs or contact KRP Program Director Cary Pappas (firstname.lastname@example.org) or 859-257-6118.
+CCLD will be happy to provide more information about the value and impact of KRP to interested teachers and principals.
+For more info, please see the FAQs (below) or contact KRP Program Director Cary Pappas (firstname.lastname@example.org) or 859-257-6118.